pmoravec/rails-load-stats/README.md

 # rails-load-stats

 Rails-load-stats is a simple `bash` script that processes a logfile of any Ruby on Rails app to analyze where the load to the app comes from.
-It produces statistics with how many requests against each method were raised, how much (min/max/avg/sum) time these took, and what percentage of overall execution time was spent by processing the different types of requests.
+It produces statistics about:
+- Particular requests: how many requests against each method were raised, how much (min/max/avg/sum) time these took, and what percentage of overall execution time was spent by processing the different types of requests.
+- Level of concurrency: how many requests were processed in parallel, what was the max/avg/mean/90%percentile.
+This helps with scaling your app.

 Example output (from a [foreman](https://theforeman.org/) deployment):

     there were 3196 requests taking 782320 ms (i.e. 0.22 hours, i.e. 0.01 days) in summary